 Without access to biomarker data repositories, researchers must collect and analyze biomarker data from scratch, which is time-consuming, resource-intensive, and can result in data sets too small to be reliably predictive.

 In 2019, C-Path began developing a repository (BmDR) for data on novel translational safety biomarkers from a variety of independent academic and corporate drug development qualifications, with the goal of accelerating qualification of novel biomarkers as tools for drug developers.

 The BmDR provides stakeholders with large, reliable datasets on novel translational safety biomarkers from a variety of nonclinical and clinical study sources.
 Masked, de-identified data from multiple sponsors are being collected and stored in a secured repository.
 Once there is sufficient data, the data will be available to C-Path, FDA staff and other stakeholders to support research that leads to the submission of documents to global regulatory agencies to qualify novel safety biomarkers for new Contexts of Use (CoUs), to modify and expand existing CoUs and to identify appropriate exploratory safety biomarkers to advance drug development in the future.

-The main goal of the BmDR is to provide industry with new drug development tools.
-Existing biomarker data could be used to significantly advance and accelerate understanding of the utility of novel biomarkers as drug development tools.
+Existing biomarker data will be used to significantly advance and accelerate understanding of the utility of novel safety biomarkers as drug development tools.

 Please feel free to contact us if you have any questions or need additional information: firstname.lastname@example.org